EagleZhen/generate-transcript/README.md

 # Whisper Transcription Tool

-A simple drag-and-drop tool for transcribing audio and video files using OpenAI Whisper, optimized for mixed Cantonese/English content.
+A drag-and-drop tool for transcribing audio and video files using OpenAI Whisper, optimized for mixed Cantonese/English content.

 ## Features